BrendaChepkoech/Intelligent-Forecasting-Challenge/README.md

 # Intelligent Forecasting: Modelling Future Contraceptive Use

+This is a group project contributed by

+1. Christine Kandeo
+2. Stephen Njuguna
+3. David Kiplangat
+4. Kelvin Kilel
+5. Brenda Chepkoech

 ## Overview

 Contraceptive utilization is the practice that helps individuals or couples avoid unwanted pregnancy.
 Beyond preventing unwanted pregnancy, contraceptive access is vital to safe motherhood and prosperous communities.